interlock-network/interlock-docs/README.md

 # About

 Interlock is a data platform enabling intelligence and operational security, changing the cybersecurity paradigm with blockchain.
 Decentralized security, incentivized for everyone.
+[Want to try Interlock?
+Sign up for early access](https://signup.interlock.network)

 ```mermaid
 %%{init: { 'theme': 'forest' } }%%